slaclab/buildroot-site/README.md

 # CLONING SLAC-CONFIGURATION OF BUILDROOT

+## Warning about architectures in this release

+This release was used to build only for x86_64 architectures.
+There's no guarantee that it will build or work for other archs.
+This is still a work in progress.

 ## Available container for automating the steps below

 Since 2025, there's a Docker container plus useful scripts that automate all